Martchus/openQA-helper/README.md

       (see [official documentation](https://github.com/os-autoinst/openQA/blob/master/docs/Pitfalls.asciidoc#steps-to-debug-developer-mode-setup)).
     * Useful adjustments to the config for using the svirt backend, enable caching and profiling are given in the subsequent sections.

-Now you are done and can try to start openQA's services (see next section).
-It will initialize the database and pull required assets (eg. jQuery) the first time you start it (so it might take some time).
+9. You can now also try to start the other services (as described in the next section) to check whether they're running.
+In practise I usually only start the services which I require right now (to keep things simple).

 Also be aware of the official documentation under https://github.com/os-autoinst/openQA/blob/master/docs and https://github.com/os-autoinst/os-autoinst/tree/master/doc.